-One study presented employees with six different strategy statements and asked them to identify which one belonged to their employer.
-Only 29.3% of participants were able to correctly identify their company’s strategy.
-As much as you might like to think your company direction is clear,major goals and priorities might be a bit of a mystery when teams are managing their day-to-day duties.
-That’s why Mike Cannon-Brookes, our Co-founder and CEO here at Atlassian, developed this annual plan one pager template.
+In a study of how well employees know their companies, only 29.3% of participants were able to correctly identify their company’s strategy.
+As much as you might like to think your company direction is clear, major goals and priorities might be a bit of a mystery when teams are managing their day-to-day duties.
+That’s why Mike Cannon-Brookes, our co-founder and CEO here at Atlassian, developed the annual plan one pager template.
 It keeps everybody in the loop on what you’re focused on and why, and who’s responsible for what, while also helping people connect their own work to bigger objectives.

 Hogyan használd a sablont (annual plan one-pager)?

 Your company values and mission are the foundation of everything you do.
 But, they might not be quite as top of mind for everybody as you like to think.
 Use the Values and Mission sections of this template to state them in plain language (meaning you should skip the jargon and buzzwords).
 This is important context for everyone to keep in mind as they review your strategies and goals.